JulianWong310/Math-Rhino/2026_Grade3/⭐⭐project/2026_04_11_julian_recurstable_law/theory_of_recurstable_numbers.md

 ## 11. Acknowledgments & Research Methodology

 1. **Intellectual Property & Naming Rights Assertion:**
 The core theoretical framework and mathematical insights presented in this study are the independent discoveries of **Julian Wong**.
-As the primary investigator, Julian Wong asserts full naming rights and intellectual priority over the following established terminology:
+As the primary investigator, Julian Wong claims full naming rights and intellectual priority over the following established terminology:

       * **Recurstable Numbers:** The overarching classification for integers with stable-tail power sequences.
       * **Julian’s First Law:** The linear recurrence relation $A_n = B \cdot A_{n-1} + C$.
       * **The Julian Constant ($C$):** The deterministic integer representing carry-over dynamics.
       * **The "Quinponent" Pattern:** The foundational discovery specific to powers of 5.
       * **Julian’s Second Law:** The $\{0, 1, 5, 6\}$ existence criterion for Recurstable Numbers.
-      * **Cang Dynamics (仓氏动力学):** The prospective field investigating terminal stability as a driver for leading-digit momentum (named in honor of the author's mother, surname **Cang**).
+      * **Julian Carry Dynamics:** The prospective field investigating terminal stability as a driver for leading-digit momentum.

 2. **Mathematical Guidance:** I would like to express my deepest gratitude to my mother, **Dong Cang**.
 She introduced me to formal algebraic methods, guiding me to use variables (such as $A_n$) and powers of ten ($10^k$) to transform my intuitive observations into a rigorous logical framework.